Our next event - book your place now!

 The day provides an exciting opportunity for girls to meet likeminded individuals from other schools and participants are encouraged to work with new people at the event to get the most out of the day.

 It's a busy day that begins with a quick introduction before participants have the opportunity to join three 45-minute, hands-on workshops all about science, technology, engineering or maths.
 The workshops are run by passionate role-models from a variety of fields and each workshop will have between 12 and 15 participants.

-The next Marie Curious event will take place in spring 2022.
 Parents can keep up to date with all of our events by signing up to the Department of Physics mailing list here.
-You can also hear about our adventures and plans for the future on our Facebook Page here.